 - advice following a misunderstanding or genuine mistake

-- a formal warning to be retatined on the licence file
+- a formal warning to be retained on the licence file

 - a fixed payment penalty for an offence committed

 Often, of course, the investigation shows that no offence under SPSV Regulations has been committed and the outcome of the investigation is explained to the complainant.

 On some occasions, it is not possible to take further action after the initial review.
 The reasons further action may not be pursued include:

 - the complainant did not provide appropriate contact details